masihbj/masihbj.github.io/_news/announcement_8.md

 related_posts: false
 ---

-The [amasgroup.github.io](https://amasgroup.github.io/) website is now available!
-I successfully built and continue to maintain it to promote our research group's research work to prospective students and potential collaborators.
+The official website of the **AMAs Research Group** is now live at [amasgroup.github.io](https://amasgroup.github.io/)!
+I successfully developed and continue to maintain the site to promote our research to prospective students and potential collaborators.